A Bidirectional Tree Tagging Scheme for Joint Medical Relation Extraction

 \section{Introduction}

-Relation extraction (RE) is an important task for building knowledge graphs.
-RE refers to extracting the relations between entity pairs contained in unstructured text based on predefined entity and relation categories.
-The relation between an entity pair can be formalized as a relational triple $t$:
+Medical relation extraction is an important task for building knowledge graphs in the medical domain.
+Relation extraction (RE) refers to extracting the relations between entity pairs contained in unstructured text such as electronic health records (EHRs) and medication package inserts (MPIs).

-where we call $e_1$ and $e_2$ as the head and tail entity of $t$, and $r$ represents a specific category of relation between them.

-The early studies on RE are mainly pipeline methods \citep{Socher2012Semantic, Zeng2014Relation}.
-To begin with, researches proposed to identify the entities using named entity recognition (NER) module.
-Then they combined the entities in pairs to classify their relations with a relation classification (RC) module \citep{Li2016A}.
-After these two serial steps, the valid triples are finally outputted.
-However, the pipeline method is faced with the error propagation problem, i.e., the error in NER module will be introduced into the subsequent RC module.
-The joint method \citep{Miwa2016End, Zheng2017Joint}, aiming to obtain triples directly through a combined module of NER and RC, was proposed to solve the problem.
-Compared with the pipeline method, the joint method can simultaneously extract and leverage the deep correlations between entities and relations.
+The early studies on RE are mainly fallen on pipeline methods, i.e., first identify the entities in a sequence by the named entity recognition (NER) module, and then classify the relation for each entity pair by the relation classification (RC) module \cite{Socher2012Semantic,Zeng2014Relation}.
+However, in the above methods, the error in NER module would be introduced into the subsequent RC module.
+Thus, the joint methods were put forward to solve this error propagation problem.
+These studies can be roughly divided into several paradigms \cite{Miwa2016End,Zheng2017Joint,Zeng2018Extracting}, among them, one stream of work is to convert the RE task into the sequential tagging task.